 The Corn Maze at Maan Farms

 The maze is a big one at about 7 acres in size.
-This year it has Frozen-related clues hidden in places within its labyrinth of pathways.
-Admission to both it and the farm’s Barnyard Adventure is included with the cost of admission to the Sunflower Festival in the summer.
+Admission to both it and the farm’s Barnyard Adventure comes with the cost of admission to the Sunflower Festival in the summer.
 During the Halloween season the same is included with the farm’s Fall Farm Pass.

 Fall Admission Rates at the Farm

-From late September until October 31st you can just do the pumpkin patch, or you can buy a ticket for a range of family-friendly activities including the pumpkin patch.
+From late September until October 31st in 2021 you could just do the pumpkin patch, or you could buy a ticket for a range of family-friendly activities including the pumpkin patch.

-If you want to do the pumpkin patch plus the kids’ corn maze, and see the farm animals, and play on all the play structures in the Barnyard Adventureland, you have to purchase a Fall Farm Pass.
+Similar to last year however, the 2021 Fall Festival Pass granted visitors access to the pumpkin patch plus the kids’ corn maze, farm animals, and the play structures in the Barnyard Adventureland.

-Fall Farm Passes include access to the Frozen-themed corn maze and seven other farm attractions including the pumpkin patch.
-In 2020, tickets for the full range of fall activities (excluding the Haunted Corn Maze) were booked in two-hour time slots.
+All types of passes last fall included access to the corn maze and seven other farm attractions including the pumpkin patch.
+In 2021, tickets for the full range of fall activities (excluding the Haunted Corn Maze) were booked in specific time slots.

-To learn more about Maan Farms, visit the maanfarms.com website or check out our article about Abbotsford’s Maan Farms.
+For more information about Maan Farms, visit the maanfarms.com website or check out our article about Abbotsford’s Maan Farms.
 To learn about Canada’s scariest Halloween maze, see our article about the Haunted Corn Maze.